Ryadav-6393/git-tutorial-begineers/readme.md

-# the best github rep
+# The best github rep
-This is readme
+This is read me
+The best ways are :
+eat
+sleep
+code
+repeat